Skip to main content

 Secondary objectives

-Secondary objectives of the LMP are to:
+Secondary objectives of the Legacy Mines Program are to:

 • optimise beneficial reuse of legacy mine sites;